syncfusion-content/blazor-docs/blazor/heatmap-chart/events.md

 The [CellRendering](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapEvents.html#Syncfusion_Blazor_HeatMap_HeatMapEvents_CellRendering) event will be triggered before each HeatMap cell is rendered.
 To know more about arguments of this event, refer [here](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellRenderEventArgs.html).

-The following example demonstrates how to customize the cell value, color and border color of the Heatmap component using the `CellRendering` event.
+The following example demonstrates how to customize the data label, color and border color of the cells using the `CellRendering` event.

 ```cshtml
 @using Syncfusion.Blazor.HeatMap